matn7/CS-Notes/src/main/java/java/stars/STARS.md

 - HashCode must be compatible.
     - If `x.equals(y)` return true, **x.hashCode() == y.hashCode()**
 - If you change equals method you have to change hashCode also.
-- Failure to do so results in objects put in hash based data structures HasSet, HashMap could be lost.
+- Failure to do so results in objects put in hash based data structures HashSet, HashMap could be lost.

 ```java
 Object.hash(some, some2);